Tania Pérez Córdova

 Paul Fägerskiöld

-Paul Fägerskiöldʼs paintings can be seen as an ongoing attempt to build up a lexicon of visual language.
+Paul Fägerskiöldʼs (b.
+1982) paintings can be seen as an ongoing attempt to build up a lexicon of visual language.
 He employs elements from moments in the history of painting as much as symbols and signs from visual culture outside the discourse of painting from sources both “high” and “low”.

 In his practice Fägerskiöld explores how meaning is created via language, how it can be generated in pictorial space, and how perception functions.
 There are no figures in the paintings which are instead dependent on the presence of an observer as co-creator of meaning, whether via thought or movement.